This post may contain affiliate links from which i can earn a commission

 When I first started out on this low carb journey I avoided coconut like the plague.
 Unless it was coated in chocolate, then I was in boots ‘n all.
 Now not a day goes by when coconut is not included in my diet in some form or other and mostly minus a sugary coating.

+It’s high in fat and low in carbs.
 Keeping your fat consumption up is imperative if you want to survive the distance.

 Coconut oil is about 2/3 medium-chain fatty acid with far more health benefits than its evil cousins, vegetable and seed oils.

 Coconut sugar doesn’t make the list.
-Coconut sugar is made by boiling down the sap from the coconut flour and although is lower than sugar on the glycemic index it contains a similar amount of fructose and so has no place in a low carb diet.
+Coconut sugar is made by boiling down the sap from the coconut flour and although it’s lower than sugar on the glycemic index it contains a similar amount of fructose and so has no place in a low carb eating plan.